cloudeight/style-guidelines/databases/README.md

 | Index       | _in              |

+## Character Encoding
+This section is not necessarily for the general public to follow unless you wish to, this is more of a reference for [cloudeight](https://github.com/cloudeight) in-house projects.
+Here at [cloudeight](https://github.com/cloudeight) we predominantly use the following character encoding:

+- Character Set: `utf8mb4`
+- Collation: `utf8mb4_unicode_ci`

+Obviously this can be adjusted on a per project basis but it is a good starting point.

 ## Dates
 Just like the [character encoding](#character-encoding), this is more of a reference for [cloudeight](https://github.com/cloudeight) in-house projects.